-- Computer Aided Reasoning Material for a 3rd / 4th year course (g53cfr, g54 cfr) at the university of Nottingham 2010 by Thorsten Altenkirch - Type Theory in Rosario Material for an Agda course in Rosario, Argentina in 2011 by Thorsten Altenkirch - Software System Design and Implementation , undergrad(?) course at the University of New South Wales by Manuel Chakravarty. - Seminar on Dependently Typed Programming, course at Utrecht University by Andres Löh. - Tüübiteooria / Type Theory, graduate course at the University of Tartu by Varmo Vene and James Chapman. - Advanced Topics in Programming Languages: Dependent Type Systems, course at the University of Pennsylvania by Stephanie Weirich. - Categorical Logic , course at the University of Cambridge by Samuel Staton.
-More info and feedback

-- Dependently typed functional languages, master level course at EAFIT University by Andrés Sicard-Ramírez. - Introduction to Dependently Typed Programming using Agda , research level course at the University of Edinburgh by Conor McBride. - Agda, introductory course for master students at ELTE Eötvös Collegium in Budapest by Péter Diviánszky and Ambrus Kaposi. - Types for Programs and Proofs, course at Chalmers University of Technology. - Advanced Functional Programming (in German), course at Ludwig-Maximilians-University Munich. - Dependently typed metaprogramming (in Agda), Summer (2013) course at the University of Cambridge by Conor McBride. - Computer-Checked Programs and Proofs (COMP 360-1), Dan Licata, Wesleyan, Fall 2013. - Advanced Functional Programming (CS410), Conor McBride, Strathclyde, Fall 2013. - Interactive Theorem proving (CS\336), Anton Setzer, Swansea University, Lent 2008. - Inductive and inductive-recursive definitions in Intuitionistic Type Theory , lectures by Peter Dybjer at the Oregon Programming Languages Summer School 2015.
+- Computer Aided Reasoning Material for a 3rd / 4th year course (g53cfr, g54 cfr) at the university of Nottingham 2010 by Thorsten Altenkirch - Type Theory in Rosario Material for an Agda course in Rosario, Argentina in 2011 by Thorsten Altenkirch - Software System Design and Implementation , undergrad(?) course at the University of New South Wales by Manuel Chakravarty. - Tüübiteooria / Type Theory, graduate course at the University of Tartu by Varmo Vene and James Chapman. - Advanced Topics in Programming Languages: Dependent Type Systems, course at the University of Pennsylvania by Stephanie Weirich. - · Categorical Logic, course at the University of Cambridge by Samuel Staton.
+More info and feedback - Dependently typed functional languages, master level course at EAFIT University by Andrés Sicard-Ramírez. - Introduction to Dependently Typed Programming using Agda , research level course at the University of Edinburgh by Conor McBride. - Agda, introductory course for master students at ELTE Eötvös Collegium in Budapest by Péter Diviánszky and Ambrus Kaposi. - Types for Programs and Proofs, course at Chalmers University of Technology. - Advanced Functional Programming (in German), course at Ludwig-Maximilians-University Munich. - Dependently typed metaprogramming (in Agda), Summer (2013) course at the University of Cambridge by Conor McBride. - Computer-Checked Programs and Proofs (COMP 360-1), Dan Licata, Wesleyan, Fall 2013. - Advanced Functional Programming Fall 2013 (CS410), Conor McBride, Strathclyde, notes from 2015, videos from 2017. - Interactive Theorem proving (CS_336), Anton Setzer, Swansea University, Lent 2008. - Inductive and inductive-recursive definitions in Intuitionistic Type Theory, lectures by Peter Dybjer at the Oregon Programming Languages Summer School 2015. - · Introduction to Univalent Foundations of Mathematics with Agda, MGS 2019 Martín Hötzel Escardó